PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 - **Steps**:
   1. **Extract Countries**:
   2. **Count Country Frequencies**: Compute the number of nodes associated with each country.
-  3. **Quantify Centralization**: Apply Gini Coefficient metric to measures inequality in countries.
+  3. **Quantify Centralization**: Apply Gini Coefficient metric to measures inequality in country frequencies.